davidsims9t/deep-learning/README.md

 - Concatenation mean that there are two pipes running in parallel to each other.
 - Copy is splitting a vector two different locations.
 - Point-wise Operation

+## Self-Organizing Maps (SOMs)

+Supervised deep-learning methods are ANN, CNN, and RNNs.
+Unsupervised learning includes SOMs, Deep Boltzmann Machines, and AutoEncoders.

+SOMs are useful for feature detection.
+Useful for reducing dimensionality.
+Reduces columns into a 2D map.

+### K-Means Clustering

+Allows you to categorize groups.

+Steps:

+1. Choose the number of clusters
+2. Select at random k points (centroids).
+3. Assign each data point to each the closest centroids.
+4. Compute and place the new centroids in the clusters.
+5. Reassign each data point to the new closest centroid.
+If reassignment took place repeat step 4.

+Best matching unit is the unit with the calculated weight that is closest value.
+Weights are updated based on the BMU.

 ## Libraries